Pregnancy Diary Week 31

 For those of you with twins on the way, it is around this time that they will be assuming their final positions for birth.
 Approximately 75% of twins get into the cephalic position (heads down) in order to make vaginal delivery easier.

-By this stage your uterine muscles are tightening from time to time, which you experience in the form of random contractions, know as Braxton Hicks contractions which occur during the second half of pregnancy.
+By this stage, your uterine muscles are tightening from time to time, which you experience in the form of random contractions, known as Braxton Hicks contractions which occur during the second half of pregnancy.

 Some of you may be noticing leakage of pre-milk (colostrum) from your breasts, so it will be more comfortable to use nursing pads.

 Blueberries For Pregnancy Nutrition

 You may have already heard the hype about blueberries but here is a gentle reminder that blueberries are the fruit that has the highest amount of antioxidants.
 They are also an excellent source of folic acid, which of course may be beneficial for baby.
 Blueberries are packed with vitamin C, copper, B complex, vitamin A & E, selenium, iron and zinc.
 During pregnancy, iron helps to prevent oxidative stress.